viamrobotics/docs/docs/how-tos/hello-world-module.md

 The point of creating a module is to add functionality to your machine, so before you do anything else, it is helpful to define the functionality that you will later package into a module.

-For the purposes of this guide, you're going to make a module that does two things: It opens an image file from a configured path on your machine, and it prints `Hello, World!
-The latest random number is __.` with a random number in the blank.
+For the purposes of this guide, you're going to make a module that does two things: It opens an image file from a configured path on your machine, and it returns a random number.

 1. Find an image you'd like to display when your program runs.
    We used [this image of a computer with "hello world" on the screen](https://unsplash.com/photos/a-laptop-computer-sitting-on-top-of-a-wooden-desk-8q6e5hu3Ilc).
    Save the image to your computer.

-1. Create a test script file on your computer and copy the following code in the programming language of your choice into it:
+1. Create a test script file on your computer and copy the following code into it:

     {{< tabs >}}
 {{% tab name="Python" %}}